California High-Speed Rail: Brightline West and High Desert Corridor

 Brightline West (formerly Desert Xpress and XpressWest) is a project that has been planning to build a high-speed rail line from Las Vegas, Nevada to Victorville, California, about 90 mi northeast of Los Angeles, since 2007.
 The line is intended to cross the Mojave Desert using the median of I15 for most of its length.
-The separate High Desert Corridor rail line has been proposed between Victorville to Palmdale, extending the Las Vegas line to connect with CAHSR and Metrolink.
+The separate High Desert Corridor rail line has been proposed from Victorville to Palmdale, extending the Las Vegas line to connect with CAHSR and Metrolink.
 This project is managed by the High Desert Corridor Joint Powers Agency (HDC JPA).
 The High Desert Corridor is in a preliminary planning and project development stage with construction currently being unfunded.
 The HDC JPA signed two labor agreements in July 2024.

 After Brightline took over the project in 2018, a separate extension was proposed to run from Victorville and terminate in Rancho Cucamonga, California, where it would connect with Metrolink but not CAHSR.
 In December 2023, the award of $3 billion in federal funding via the Infrastructure Investment and Jobs Act, concurrent with the $3.1 billion funding for CAHSR, enabled the project to advance.
 Construction of the Las Vegas to Rancho Cucamonga route began in 2024 and is projected to take approximately four years to construct.